• Mickey Hot Springs features scalding temperatures, steam, and fragile ground surface

 From Burns,

-- Take Highway OR-78 and follow southeast approximately 65 miles to Fields-Denio Road (Folly Farm Road or East Steens Road).
+- Take Highway OR-78 and follow southeast for about 65 miles to Fields-Denio Road (Folly Farm Road or East Steens Road).

 - Turn right onto Fields-Denio Road and continue south for 31.5 miles